abrarfaisal2286/BigDataLabFinal/README.md

-# CSE 4346 — Big Data Lab 3: Goodreads Books & Reviews Analysis
+# CSE 4346 — BigDataLabFinal: Goodreads Books & Reviews Analysis

 Hadoop MapReduce (Java) and Apache Pig analysis of a Goodreads-style book catalog (`books.csv`) and a 100,000-row sample of user reviews